Trying to write to someone who has lost a loved one?

-I only met Jim once but he was so friendly, interesting to talk to and I felt we could have been friends.
-My family would like you to know our thoughts are with you at this very sad time.
+"I only met Jim once but he was so friendly, interesting to talk to and I felt we could have been friends.
+My family would like you to know our thoughts are with you at this very sad time."

-I met Sally several times at school events, she was always very helpful.
+"I met Sally several times at school events, she was always very helpful.
 She introduced me to other parents and made me so welcome as we had just moved to the area.
-My children and I would like you to know that you are in our thoughts at this very sad time
+My children and I would like you to know that you are in our thoughts and prayers."

-When the relationship has been long-standing and the death of a good friend then anecdotes of events during the past years are very comforting for the bereaved.
+When the relationship has been long-standing and the death means the loss of a good friend or family member then anecdotes and memories are very comforting for the bereaved.

-When my husband died, I even had a letter from our accountant telling me he’d been his best client.
+When my husband died, I had a letter from our accountant telling me he’d been his best client.
 My husband was such a perfectionist that in 15 years of running our business he’d done most of the work himself!
-He only missed 50p in 15 years!
+He only missed 50 pence in 15 years!
 The accountant even told me he designed his workshop around ideas he had received from my husband, whose hobby was woodworking.
 We’d been retired 12 years when I received that letter and it was a great comfort.